cpremchand/repo_Excel_Amped_MCP/Readme.md

 ## Few-Shot Prompt to Use

 ```
 You are given an SRS (Software Requirements Specification) document.
-Using this document, generate an Excel file for both Validation Testing and Integration Testing and Unit Testing.
+Using this document, generate an Excel file for both Validation Testing and Integration Testing.
 For each functional and non-functional requirement in the SRS, create all applicable test cases, including edge cases.
 Each requirement may have multiple test cases.

 Format each row in the Excel as follows (see example):